All comparisons

 Bluebeam Revu vs Easy Takeoffs FAQ

-Bluebeam Revu is a comprehensive PDF markup and collaboration platform that includes takeoff tools among many other capabilities, starting at $260/year.
-Easy Takeoffs is purpose-built for construction takeoffs.
-It is simpler, faster to learn, works on any device including Mac, and costs nothing.
-Bluebeam is the better choice for teams that need PDF editing, Studio Sessions, and document management.
-Easy Takeoffs is the better choice for contractors who primarily need accurate measurements from construction drawings.
+Bluebeam Revu is a comprehensive PDF markup and collaboration platform that includes takeoff tools among many other capabilities, starting at $260 per year and scaling to $440 per year for Complete.
+Easy Takeoffs is built for one job: construction takeoffs.
+It is simpler, easier to learn, runs in any browser including Mac, and costs much less.
+Bluebeam is the better choice for teams that rely on Studio Sessions, PDF editing, and document management.
+Easy Takeoffs is the better choice for contractors who primarily need accurate measurements from construction drawings, and it is the obvious choice for any estimator on a Mac who lost access when Bluebeam dropped macOS support in June 2023.

 Yes.
-Easy Takeoffs is a web application that runs in any modern browser on any operating system: macOS, Windows, ChromeOS, Linux, iPadOS, and Android.
+Easy Takeoffs is the best takeoff software for Mac and runs in any browser on macOS, Windows, ChromeOS, Linux, iPadOS, and Android.
 There is nothing to install.
-Bluebeam dropped Mac support in June 2023, making this one of the most common reasons contractors search for a Bluebeam alternative.
-For contractors searching for a Bluebeam for Mac alternative, Easy Takeoffs is the only free takeoff tool with full Mac, Windows, and mobile support.
+Bluebeam dropped Mac support in June 2023, which is one of the most common reasons contractors search for a Bluebeam alternative for Mac today.
+Easy Takeoffs opens in Safari, Chrome, Firefox, or Edge on the same Mac you already use, with no Boot Camp, no Parallels, and no Windows license. iPad with Apple Pencil is fully supported for sketching annotations and placing measurements on a tablet.

 Yes.
 Easy Takeoffs uses the same digital measurement approach as Bluebeam Revu: you calibrate a known scale on the drawing, then the software calculates real-world dimensions from your on-screen measurements.
 The math is identical regardless of the tool.
 Bluebeam does not have a proprietary measurement algorithm that makes it more accurate.
 Accuracy depends on drawing quality and scale calibration.
 Our users measure everything from residential remodels to multi-story commercial buildings and submit bids based on those measurements.

 Easy Takeoffs competes with Bluebeam specifically in the construction takeoff space.
 Bluebeam is a broader PDF platform; Easy Takeoffs is a focused takeoff tool.
-For contractors whose primary use of Bluebeam is measuring construction drawings, Easy Takeoffs is a direct, free alternative.
+For contractors whose primary use of Bluebeam is measuring construction drawings, Easy Takeoffs is the cheapest and simplest direct alternative.
 For teams that rely on Bluebeam's PDF editing and collaboration features beyond takeoffs, the two tools serve different purposes.

 Bluebeam Max is a new AI-powered tier announced for 2026 that adds artificial intelligence features to the Bluebeam platform.
 It sits above the existing Basics ($260/year), Core ($330/year), and Complete ($440/year) tiers.
-Pricing has not been confirmed, but given the 10% increase across all tiers in June 2024, expect Bluebeam Max to push the top-end price well above $440 per user per year.
+Pricing has not been confirmed, but after the 10% increase across all tiers in June 2024, Max is widely expected to push the top-end price well above $440 per user per year.
 For contractors who use Bluebeam primarily for takeoffs, this adds another cost tier on top of features most takeoff users never touch.
-Easy Takeoffs delivers the core takeoff workflow for free with no tiered pricing, no annual increases, and no AI upsell.
+Easy Takeoffs delivers the core takeoff workflow for far less than any Bluebeam tier, with no AI upsell.
 If your need is measuring construction drawings accurately, you do not need to pay for Bluebeam Max.

-The main Bluebeam alternatives for takeoffs include Easy Takeoffs (free, cloud-based), PlanSwift ($1,749/year, Windows desktop), STACK ($2,599+/year, cloud), and Procore ($20,000+/year, enterprise platform).
-Easy Takeoffs is the only free option with no trial limitations.
+The main Bluebeam alternatives for construction takeoffs are Easy Takeoffs (the cheapest and simplest, runs in any browser on every device including Mac), PlanSwift ($1,749/year, Windows desktop with built-in estimating), STACK ($2,599+/year, cloud takeoffs with AI counting), and Procore ($20,000+/year, full enterprise platform).
+Easy Takeoffs is the only one designed from day one to be the lowest-cost option in the category, and it is one of only two on this list that runs natively on Mac.
 Each tool has different strengths depending on whether you need pure takeoffs, built-in estimating, or full project management.

 Start Your Free Construction Takeoff Today